-- Criminal: disputes between the government and an alleged criminal offender where an unsuccessful defendant is punished with fines and jail time (and in rare cases, death)
+- Criminal: Disputes between the government and an alleged criminal offender where an unsuccessful defendant is punished with fines and jail time (and, in rare cases in some states, death.)

-Payday lenders can sue you but can only take you to civil court, which means that a conviction is never going to land you in jail.
+Payday lenders can only sue you in civil court, meaning a conviction will never land you in jail.

 Can a payday lender garnish your wages?

-If the judge rules against you in your hearing because you failed to show up or because the lender came prepared, your wages will probably be garnished to help pay off what you owe.
+A payday lender cannot directly garnish your wages.
+However, a judge can.
+If the judge rules against you in your hearing because you ignored a court order to show up or because the lender came prepared, your wages will be garnished to help pay off what you owe.

-Wage garnishment requires your employer to withhold a portion of your earnings to put toward paying down your debt, though there are hard limitations on what they can take from you.
+Wage garnishment requires your employer to withhold a portion of your earnings to pay down your debt, though there are hard limitations on what they can take from you.

 Can I sue a payday lender?